 Peaches are insurable in Delta, Mesa, and Montrose counties.
 Coverage in other counties may also be available by written agreement if certain criteria are met, including records for at least 3 years of production history.
-Contact a crop insurance agent for more information.
+Contact your crop insurance agent or for more information see www.rma.usda.gov/aboutrma/fields/ks_rso/.